mendersoftware/mender-qa/Documentation/test-plans/men-7729-zephyr-onboarding.md

 - Onboarding flow correctly presents Zephyr/MCU among available device options
 - Warnings for oversized artifacts are displayed
 - Indicators for rate limiting are displayed (TODO: unsure, but this is probably an error from the backend?)
+- Some addons (eg. Configure) are not availble under certain pricing plans (Basic)

 ### SRE